-4 Parks and Open Space Frontage
+Parks and Open Space Frontage

 The Parks and Open Space Frontage policy modifier identifies locations where the activities on a private site should be integrated across the edge of the public park or open space next door.
 This policy modifier should be applied where the public and private activities can complement one another and result in the activation of the park or open space.
 The Parks and Open Space Frontage modifies urban form categories for sites that abut a park or open space, and should be applied in key locations where there is a desire for more integration between an existing or future public park or open space and the abutting development.
 In places where Parks and Open Space Frontage has been identified, care and attention to the public park or open space design is also required to ensure the integration of the public and private realm is successful.
-Not all shared boundaries with parks and open space are appropriate for this level of integration.
+Not all shared boundaries with parks and open space are appropriate for this level of integration, however some level of integration between parks and open space and other urban form categories is desirable.

-2.21 Parks and Open Space Frontage Policies
+2.19 Parks and Open Space Frontage Policies

 - a.
-In a local area plan Parks and Open Space Frontage should modify Neighbourhood, Industrial Transition or Industrial Core General urban form categories in specific areas of a community where integration across the shared boundary between a public park or open space and abutting development is desired and appropriate. - b.
-All development in Parks and Open Space Frontage areas should: - i. provide a seamless transition between the private and public realms through thoughtful site and building design; and, - use soft and hard landscaping to delineate open space and property boundaries in favour of fencing and other nonpermeable barriers. - c.
+In a local area plan Parks and Open Space Frontage should modify Neighbourhood or Industrial General urban form categories in specific areas of a community where integration across the shared boundary between a public park or open space and abutting development is desired and appropriate. - b.
+All development in Parks and Open Space Frontage areas should: - i. provide a seamless transition between the private and public realms through thoughtful site and building design; and, - ii. use soft and hard landscaping to delineate open space and property boundaries in favour of fencing and other nonpermeable barriers. - c.
 Commercial development within Parks and Open Space Frontage areas should: - i. include uses that support medium to high levels of pedestrian activity such as cafés, restaurants, or day cares; and,